About Us: The Pipe Club of Japan

 3 Okayama Pipe Club 344min.
 27s (32nd Contest)

-For more details on all the PCJ activities and pipe smoking information in Japanese, visit our Web site at http://www.pipeclub-jpn.org.
+For more details on all the PCJ activities and pipe smoking information in Japanese, visit our Web.
+For CIPC visit http://www.pipeclubs.com/?goTo=76 .